INTO-CPS-Association/unifmu/README.md

 5. **Windows:** Build the FMU dll using `cargo build --target x86_64-pc-windows-msvc --release`.
 This should build the project for your operating system, and generate the `fmiapi.dll` in the folder [target/x86_64-pc-windows-msvc/release](target/x86_64-pc-windows-msvc/release/).
 The dll contains the FMU headers' implementation. **Linux:** Build the FMU `so` using the toolchain of your machine, e.g., `cargo build --target x86_64-unknown-linux-gnu --release`.
 This generates the `libfmiapi.so` in the folder [target/x86_64-unknown-linux-gnu/release](target/x86_64-unknown-linux-gnu/release/), which contains the FMU headers' implementation.

 6. Generate the content for the [./assets/auto_generated/](./assets/auto_generated/) folder, that the CLI is packaged with.
-   1. Copy the binaries compiled in the previous step to the correct subfulder under [./assets/auto_generated/binaries/](./assets/auto_generated/binaries/).
+   1. Copy the binaries compiled in the previous step to the correct subfolder under [./assets/auto_generated/binaries/](./assets/auto_generated/binaries/) creating the subfolder first if it isn't already present.
       The name of the subfolder is both OS and CPU architecture dependent.
 It follows the naming scheme of the [FMI3 platform tuple](https://fmi-standard.org/docs/3.0.2/#platform-tuple-definition) `<arch>-<sys>`:
       **Architecture** `<arch>`
       | **Name** | **Description**         |